pspiworld/piworld/README.md

 - Right Click or Ctrl + Left Click to create a block.
 - Ctrl + Right Click to toggle a block as a light source.
 - 1-9 to select the block type to create.
+- I to open the block type menu.
 - E to cycle through the block types.
 - Tab to toggle between walking and flying.
+- U to undo the removal of the last removed block.
 - Z to zoom.
 - F to show the scene in orthographic mode.
 - O to observe players in the main view.